TusharKukra/ObjectDetectorTensorflow/README.md

-# TensorFlow Lite Object Detection Android Demo
+# TensorFlow Object Detection Android Demo
 ### Overview
 This is a camera app that continuously detects the objects (bounding boxes and classes) in the frames seen by your device's back camera, using a quantized [MobileNet SSD](https://github.com/tensorflow/models/tree/master/research/object_detection) model trained on the [COCO dataset](http://cocodataset.org/).
 These instructions walk you through building and running the demo on an Android device.